Learn about the Montessori Brown Stair (Montessori Broad Stair) and how to present it.

 - When the stair is built, slowly admiring it from different angles and gently run your hand along the top of the stair from top to bottom.

 - Take the Brown Stair apart and invite your child to construct the stair.

-- Show them how to return the prisms to the shelf in opposite order in which they retrieved them.
+- Show them how to return the prisms to the shelf in the opposite order in which they retrieved them.

 Brown Stair extensions

-- Show you child that the thinnest Brown Stair is the unit of measurement for the rest of the blocks by holding it to the corner of the other blocks.
+- Show your child that the thinnest Brown Stair is the unit of measurement for the rest of the blocks by holding it to the corner of the other blocks.